wylieza/csc_assignment3/README.txt

 --- Instructions for use ---
-The data to be encoded should be placed in a text file.
-When suppling the input and output file names, the externsions should be included.
+The data to be encoded should be placed in a text file in the same directory as the executable.
+When suppling the input and output file names, the extensions should be included.

 The program will save the huffman encoded data into a file with the name given by the output file argument.
 The program will then attempt to change the extension from the one given to